LaserPerformance: History

 Each was licensed to manufacture the basic craft, under strict one design rules.
 Each builder produced the Laser 1 and 2 but it was LaserPerformance Europe which diluted the brand most by introducing boats such as the Laser 2000, Laser 4000, Laser 5000, Laser Bahia, Laser SB3.
-The company was also responsible the Dart Catamaran brand, and a range of rotomoulded plastic dinghies.
+The company was also responsible for the Dart Catamaran brand, and a range of rotomoulded plastic dinghies.

 In 2007 Performance Sailcraft Europe and Vanguard merged to create LaserPerformance.
-This changed the business model from being a licensed boat builder, to a lifestyle brand that manufactured and distributed dinghies and other water sports related products.
-LaserPerformance also introduced SailLaser centers with the goal of promoting sailing and bringing the community of sailors together through training programs, events, leasing of boats and social activities.
-Sailors are globally connected to pursue common interests by becoming members of LaserPerformance United, where LaserPerformance helps facilitate activities and suggests member-run initiatives.

 Sunfish

 The Sunfish sailboat is a personal size, beach launched sailing dinghy utilizing a pontoon type hull carrying a lateen sail mounted to an un-stayed mast.

 Sunfish was developed by Alcort, Inc. and first appeared around 1952 as the "next generation" improvement on their original boat, the Sailfish.
 In contrast, the Sunfish has a wider beam for more stability, increased freeboard and the addition of a foot-well for a more comfortable sailing position.
 Sunfish began as a wood hull design and progressed to fiberglass construction just a few years after its introduction.

-Having a lateen sail with its simple two line rigging makes a Sunfish simple to learn sailing on and to set up.
-Upgrades can be added to enhance sail control for competitive sailing, making the boat attractive to both novice and experienced sailors alike.
+Upgrades can be added to enhance sail control for competitive sailing.

 Due to the broad appeal of the Sunfish, in 1995 it was commended by The American Sailboat Hall of Fame for being "the most popular fiberglass boat ever designed, with a quarter million sold worldwide" (at that point in time).
-Today, the Sunfish brand-name has become so widely known it is often misapplied generically to refer to any brand board-style boat sporting the characteristic lateen sail.
+Today, the Sunfish brand-name has become so widely known it is often misapplied generically to refer to any brand of board-style boat sporting the characteristic lateen sail.
 Currently manufactured by LaserPerformance.